 Ilkay Altintas is a research scientist at SDSC, UCSD since 2001.
 She has worked on different aspects of data science and scientific computing in leadership roles across a wide range of cross-disciplinary projects.
 She is a co-initiator of and an active contributor to the open-source Kepler Workflow System, and co-author of publications at the intersection of scientific workflows, provenance, distributed computing, bioinformatics, sensor systems, conceptual data querying, and software modeling.

-I am a professor of Microbiology and Immunology at Faculty of Pharmacy, Cairo University, Egypt.
+I am a Professor and Chair, Department of Microbiology and Immunology, Faculty of Pharmacy, Cairo University, Egypt.
 I am interested in microbiome research, pharmacomicrobiomics, evolution and emergence microbial pathogenesis and resistance, microbial and phage genomics, antibiotic resistance surveillance, adaptive laboratory evolution, metabolic reconstruction and pathway gap filling, and virulence gene discovery.

 Claudia Bauzer Medeiros is full professor of databases at the Institute of Computing, University of Campinas (Unicamp), Brazil.
 She has received Brazilian and international awards for research, teaching, and for her work in fostering the participation of women in IT-related activities.
 Reserch centered on the management of scientific data and eScience, in particular involving agro-environmental planning, biodiversity, workflow systems and geographic information.